 Division of Musculoskeletal (MSK) Imaging

-The musculoskeletal (MSK) section aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.
+The Musculoskeletal (MSK) Imaging Division aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.

-The Division of Musculoskeletal Imaging consists of 11 nationally and internationally renowned Faculty, plus three Affiliated Faculty at the VA Palo Alto.
-The division currently has four Fellows.
+The Division of Musculoskeletal Imaging consists of nationally and internationally renowned Faculty, Affiliated Faculty at the VA Palo Alto, and Fellows.

 The MSK service is one of the busiest and highest profile divisions in the Department, serving Stanford Health Care (SHC) - Stanford Medical Center, as well as part time coverage at the Palo Alto VA Medical Center (PAVAMC).
 MSK exam volumes in 2019 surpassed 100,000, including nearly 10,000 MRI studies and over 1,000 injection and interventional procedures.